bit-badger/RethinkDb.Driver.FSharp/README.md

     }
 ```

-- A standard way to translate JSON into a strongly-typed configuration:
+### A standard way to translate JSON into a strongly-typed configuration

 ```fsharp
 /// type: DataConfig